Howard Elphinstone (British Army officer, born 1829): Subsequent career

 Elphinstone ended the Crimean War as a brevet major and as a substantive second captain in the Royal Engineers, but was promoted to the substantive Army (but not Corps) rank of major in 1858.

 In 1859 he joined the Royal Household of Queen Victoria as governor to Prince Arthur, the third son of Queen Victoria, and later also governor to Prince Leopold, Her Majesty's fourth son.
 In 1865 the Queen rewarded him for his service as governor by appointing him as a Companion of the Order of the Bath (Civil Division).
 In 1868 he was appointed a brevet lieutenant colonel and in 1870 he was made a Companion of the Order of St Michael and St George.

 Further honours came Elphinstone's way when Prince Arthur obtained his majority in 1871, firstly in May he was appointed Comptroller of the Household to Prince Arthur, the same month he was made a Companion of the Military Division of Order of the Bath, and finally in July was knighted as a Knight Commander of the Civil Division of the Order of the Bath.

 He married Annie Frances Cole (1856–1938) and they settled at Pinewood, Bagshot, close to Prince Arthur's home at Bagshot Park.
 Lady Elphinstone lived at Pinewood until her death in 1938.
 They had four daughters: Victoria (1877–1952); Irene (1878–1957), Olive (1882–1968) and Mary (1888–1965).
 All four married army officers.
 Mary married Colonel Robert Singleton McClintock, son of Francis Leopold McClintock.

 Promotions also followed; in 1872 his substantive promotion to major was confirmed and the following year he was promoted to lieutenant colonel.

 Returning to military service Elphinstone served as an Aide-de-camp to the Queen in 1877 and was promoted to colonel at the end of 1881, and was appointed as Officer Commanding Royal Engineers in Mauritius, a post he was reluctant to take up, so much so that he was prepared to resign from the army; however under customs then allowed in the British Army, a posting could be avoided if another officer was prepared to take the posting instead.
 Normally this involved payment to the substitute officer but Elphinstone was fortunate to meet fellow Royal Engineer officer, Colonel Charles Gordon who was willing to take the posting to Mauritius without payment.
 During 1884–5 he served as military attache in Berlin.
 In 1887 he was promoted to major general and in 1889 he became General Officer Commanding Western District but he drowned in 1890 when he fell overboard while on a trip to Madeira.

 Memorial

 There is a brass plaque to his honour in the Nave of Exeter Cathedral.
 It names the people who attended Elphinstone's memorial service in the cathedral – a large number were royalty and Queen Victoria sent a representative.
-His VC is on display in the Lord Ashcroft Gallery at the Imperial War Museum, London.
+His VC and other medals are on display in the Lord Ashcroft Gallery at the Imperial War Museum, London.